 - Current covenanting communities must complete an annual renewal.
-Click here to complete the 2017 annual renewal form (due February 15, 2017).
+Complete the 2018 Annual Renewal Form (due February 15, 2018).

 - Buffalo Unitarian Universalist Fellowship (Buffalo, MN)

-- Covenant of Unitarian Universalis Pagans (national network)
+- Covenant of Unitarian Universalist Pagans (national network)

-- Methow Valley Unitarian Universalis Fellowship (Twisp, WA—not renewed 2016
+- Methow Valley Unitarian Universalist Fellowship (Twisp, WA)

 - North Kitsap Unitarians (Poulsbo, WA)